India–Russia relations: Cultural relations

 Russian president Dmitry Medvedev making his speech at the closing ceremony of The "Year of Russia in India" in 2008.

 Russia's Rossotrudnichestvo Representative Office (RRO) established in 1965 has five Russian Centres of Science and Culture (RCSC) in India they include New Delhi, Mumbai, Kolkata, Chennai and Trivandrum.
 The head of RRO and director of RCSC, Fyodor Rozovsky, expects cultural ties to grow between both countries.
 He and other officials also expects the number of Indian students studying in Russia to increase once both countries sign an agreement on joint recognition of higher education diplomas.
 There is a Hindi Department, in the University of Moscow along with five Chairs relating to Indology in Moscow, Saint Petersburg, Kazan and Vladivostok.

 Days of Russian Culture were held in India in November 2003, in Delhi, Kolkata and Mumbai.
 "Days of Indian Culture" in Russia were organised from September to October 2005 in Russia.
 Chief Minister of National Capital Territory of Delhi led a delegation for participating in the event "Days of Delhi in Moscow" from 28 May to 1 June 2006.
 The "Year of Russia in India" was held in 2008.
 It was followed by the "Year of India in Russia" in 2009.
 In the period from 2018 to 2019, the Indian Council for Cultural Relations (ICCR) signed a Memorandum of Understanding with the Russian organization ROSSCONCERT.
 The document opened the possibility for troupes of artists from both countries to visit India and Russia alternately.
 In 2019, four groups from India – "Kathak", "Hindustani Kalari", "Bollywood" and "Shehnai" visited a number of regions of the Russian Federation.
 In addition, Indian-Russian working groups and a cultural exchange program have been established, which also meet the cultural and tourist needs of both countries.

+Public opinion

+According to a 2014 BBC World Service Poll, 85% of Russians view India positively, with only 9% expressing a negative view.
+Similarly, a 2017 opinion poll by the Moscow-based non-governmental think tank Levada-Center states that Russians identified India as one of their top five "friends", with the others being Belarus, China, Kazakhstan, and Syria.
+A 2022 poll showed that 60% of Indians support the Indian government's handling of the Russian-Ukrainian war.
+A poll conducted in summer 2022 shows that Indians most frequently named Russia their most trusted partner, with 43% naming Russia as such compared to 27% who named the US.
+According to a May 2025 poll by the Levada Center, 32% of Russians consider India to be among Russia's closest friends and allies.
+In addition, 85% of Russians have a favorable opinion of India.